Best fight scenes

 Advertising

-On this list of the greatest movie scenes ever filmed, we celebrate them all – with a few caveats.
+On this list of the greatest movie scenes ever filmed, though, the selections run the gamut, from action sequences so balletic they nearly count as dancing to brutal, sloppy brawls that nonetheless nudge us to the edge of our seats.
+A few caveats, though.
 First off, no gunplay allowed, at least not where a firearm is the primary weapon; well-orchestrated shootouts are a whole other category, and probably deserve a list of their own.
-For similar reasons, we’ve also omitted boxing matches, wrestling bouts or MMA fights, though we did allow an underground kumite tournament to make the cut.
-Even with those restrictions, though, this list is absolutely bursting with hard-hitting dust-ups, elegant martial arts mastery and the occasional goofy grapple that puts the slap in ‘slapstick’.
+For similar reasons, we’ve also omitted boxing matches, wrestling bouts or MMA fights.
+But that still leaves us with plenty of hard-hitting dust-ups, elegant martial arts mastery and the occasional goofy grapple that puts the slap in ‘slapstick’.
+All we are saying is: give violence a chance.

 RECOMMENDED